-- At least 32.5" of unobstructed space should be provided in front of the indoor side, whether enclosed or not, in order to change filters, for unit inspection and to permit removal of the cooling module should repair be required. - Do not install directly on carpeting, tile, or other combustible material other than wood flooring.
+- At least 40" (101.5 cm) of unobstructed space should be provided in front of the indoor side, whether enclosed or not, in order to change filters, for unit inspection. - Do not install directly on carpeting, tile, or other combustible material other than wood flooring.
 The grille side of the unit must protrude minimum 1/2" but no more than 1" (maximum) from the face of the building and should not be obstructed by foreign objects.
-Refer to FIG. 4.2.2.B. - If the unit is installed in an outside wall of a storage garage, it must be located or protected to avoid physical damage by vehicles.
+Refer to FIG. 4.2.2.B - If the unit is installed in an outside wall of a storage garage, it must be located or protected to avoid physical damage by vehicles.
 This unit must be installed so that no electrical components are exposed to water.